Bank Recovery and Resolution

 Approach to Bank Recovery and Resolution in the Isle of Man

-The Isle of Man is currently consulting on the Bank (Recovery and Resolution) Bill 2020.
-The draft Bill has been prepared by the Treasury, in collaboration with the Authority, following stakeholder input from locally licensed banks and their professional advisers during the Bill development phase.
-The draft Bill and associated consultation paper can be accessed here.
+The Isle of Man Treasury recently concluded a public consultation on the Bank (Recovery and Resolution) Bill 2020.
+The draft Bill was prepared by the Treasury in collaboration with the Authority, following stakeholder input from locally licensed banks and their professional advisers during the Bill development phase.
+The consultation response document can be accessed here.

-Following analysis of the consultation responses, it is expected that the finalised Bill will be brought forward for consideration by Tynwald and which, once enacted, will provide the legal basis for a new Bank Recovery and Resolution framework that is to be introduced.
+It is expected that, in early 2020, the finalised Bill will be brought forward for consideration by Tynwald and which, once enacted, will provide the legal basis for a new Bank Recovery and Resolution framework that is to be introduced later in the year.

 One learning from the financial crisis was the need for banks themselves to develop detailed plans as to how they would seek to recover from a stress event, or events, serious enough to threaten the viability of the bank.
 By considering these events in advance and documenting actions which bank management might take in response, the resilience of a bank to a potential ‘shock’ event may be improved.